jborean93/SecretManagement.DpapiNG/docs/en-US/Add-DpapiNGDescriptor.md

 + `SID`

-The `LOCAL` type can be scoped to just the current user locally or to the local machine.
+The `LOCAL` type can be scoped to just the current user, current logon session, or to the local machine.
-The `SID` type can be scoped to a user or group SecurityIdentifier.
+The `SID` type can be scoped to a domain user or domain group SecurityIdentifier.
 This protection is applied across the domain allowing a user with this SID to be able to decrypt the secret on any machine.
+To use the `SID` protection descriptor the host must be joined to a domain with the forest level of 2012 or newer.

 ## EXAMPLES